xinyun2000/PaperNotes/GPT3_Few shot Learners.md

 ## Introduction
 + recent years have featured a trend towards pre-trained language representations in NLP systems
 + have problem:
-++ a need for task-specific database and task-specific fine-tuning ++ when models are designed to be large to absorb information during pre-training, but are then fine-tuned on very narrow task distribution, the fine-tuned model maybe not satisfied to the data which not appears in the database<br>
+  a need for task-specific database and task-specific fine-tuning when models are designed to be large to absorb information during pre-training, but are then fine-tuned on very narrow task distribution, the fine-tuned model     maybe not satisfied to the data which not appears in the database<br>
   big model is easy to overfitting on the small database, so a good fine-tuning result does not mean a good generalization.
-+ how to solve it:
++ how to solve it:<br>
-++ figure 1.1<br>
+  figure 1.1<br>
-language model meta-learning(few shot/sero shot)
+  language model meta-learning(few shot/sero shot)<br>

-++ figure 1.2<br>
+  figure 1.2<br>
-meta-learning（in-context learning）,don't need to do any refresh model is a technic model which contains 10-100 samples ++ few-shot learning, provide maybe 10-100 training samples ++ one-shot learning, provide only one sample(like show how helloworld translates to French and then let you translate to French)
+  meta-learning（in-context learning）,don't need to do any refresh<br>
+  model is a technic model which contains 10-100 samples<br>
+  > few-shot learning, provide maybe 10-100 training samples<br>
+  > one-shot learning, provide only one sample(like show how helloworld translates to French and then let you translate to French)<br>
-++ zero-shot learning, don't give you any sample
+  > zero-shot learning, don't give you any sample<br>

 ## Approach
 + few shot<br>